All Episodes

 Yeah, yeah.

-But I think bombing has really been, you know, the Republican sort of uh mil you, you know, for the past you know several decades.
+But I think bombing has really been, you know, the Republican sort of milieu, you know, for the past, you know, several decades.

-And it seems just bombing seems a bit twentieth century to me because I mean we could just you know set up a cyber attack and turn the whole damn thing, you know, into a uh into a you know an Amazon server selling shoes.
+And this bombing seems a bit 20th century to me because, I mean, we could just, you know, set up a cyber attack and turn the whole damn thing, you know, into an Amazon server selling shoes.

-Uh why drop ordnance on stuff when you can perhaps disarm a country with a cyber attack.
+Why drop ordnance on stuff when you can perhaps disarm a country with a cyber attack?

 Might be a little simplistic.